openshift-labs/learn-katacoda/intro-openshift/port-forwarding/03-starting-an-interactive-shell.md

 ``psql sampledb username``{{execute}}

-This will present you with the prompt for issue database operations via ``psql``.
+This will present you with the prompt for running database operations via ``psql``.

 ```
 psql (9.5.4)